 Yield Prediction includes the important crops wheat, durum, barley, rapeseed (canola), soya beans, and maize.
 The settings allow an easy setup for any suitable location worldwide.

 - Air temperature sensor

-- Active Weather Forecast license
+- Active Weather Forecast subscription

 You can use your already existing physical stations with the required sensors or also a virtual weather station.